jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 - Looks like we are missing a closing tag in <Route />
 - Look in index.js where we will need to add BrowserRouter, to wrap around App component
 - The bug is possibly in the state!
+- Look in Navbar.js for the css error

 **Once you've fixed the bug, answer the following:**